sagnik6969/obsidian/Programming notes/Final sem exam 7th sem/ML/DB scan.md

 - If the point is a core point, find all its neighbors within a distance of ε.
 - If any of these neighbors are not yet processed, mark them as visited and process them recursively.
 - If a neighbor is a core point, expand its cluster by finding its neighbors within ε and repeating the process.
+- If a neighbor is border point  add it to current the cluster.
 - Continue expanding the cluster until all reachable core points and their neighbors are processed.

 **4. Noise:**